uprighted-learners/unit-4-mission-countdown/part2.md

 ## Going Further

-- Refer to the Going Further on the previous lab and complete those suggestions.
+- Refer to the Going Further on the previous exercise and complete those suggestions.
 - Refactor the logic handling the nested timer using a [for loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for_statement) for more concision.
 - Remove the 'repeat-go' elements in `index.html`.
 Instead, use JavaScript to programmatically generate these elements in the nested timer.